Tencent/HunyuanDiT/README.md

 ### Full-parameter Training

+  **Requirement:**
-  **Requirement:** The minimum requriment is a single GPU with at least 20GB memory, but we recommend to use a GPU with about 30 GB memory to avoid host memory offloading.
+  1. The minimum requriment is a single GPU with at least 20GB memory, but we recommend to use a GPU with about 30 GB memory to avoid host memory offloading.
-  Additionally, we encourage users to leverage the multiple GPUs across different nodes to speed up training on large datasets.
+  2. Additionally, we encourage users to leverage the multiple GPUs across different nodes to speed up training on large datasets.

   **Notice:**
-   (1)Personal users can also use the light-weight Kohya to finetune the model with about 16 GB memory.
+  1. Personal users can also use the light-weight Kohya to finetune the model with about 16 GB memory.
 Currently, we are trying to further reduce the memory usage of our industry-level framework for personal users.
-   (2) If you have enough GPU memory, please try to remove  --cpu-offloading or --gradient-checkpointing for less time costs.
+  2. If you have enough GPU memory, please try to remove  `--cpu-offloading` or `--gradient-checkpointing` for less time costs.

   Specifically for distributed training, you have the flexibility to control **single-node** / **multi-node** training by adjusting parameters such as `--hostfile` and `--master_addr`.
 For more details, see [link](https://www.deepspeed.ai/getting-started/#resource-configuration-multi-node).